Frequently Asked Questions

 - HVAC (heating, ventilation, air conditioning)

 14. My trades class isn’t on your list.
 Can I still apply?

 It depends.
 We recognize that high school classes within the broad trades categories listed above have a variety of names, focus areas and sub-specialties.
 Past winners of the prize have taught, for example, green construction, marine systems technology, diesel mechanics, advanced manufacturing and engineering.
 The essential and common thread prize winners share is that their students work with their hands, using tools regularly in the classroom and throughout the course of study, to build, repair and maintain.
 Classes that do not meet our definition of skilled trades courses include, for example, cosmetology, design-only architecture courses and agriculture classes that focus solely on animal husbandry or horticulture.
 If you have additional questions about whether your program qualifies you to apply, please email email@example.com.

 Yes.
-On the application, check the box indicating that you/your team are applying on behalf of your school and that in the event you are named a winner, all prize money would be directed to your school’s skilled trades program, and not to you/your team.
+On the application, check the box indicating that you are applying on behalf of your school and that in the event you are named a winner, all prize money would be directed to your school’s skilled trades program, and not to you.
 This information will not be used as a factor in the judging process.

-18. I applied for the prize in the past but was not selected as a first- or second-place winner.
+16. I applied for the prize in the past but was not selected as a prize winner.
 Can I apply this year?

 Yes!
 We encourage applicants to try again, and many of our finalists and winners applied multiple years before advancing.

 17. I teach at a public elementary school (or public middle school, community college, or private school).
 Am I eligible?